Abdul-Omar/BST-KDTREE-NearestNeighbor/README.md

 - Open bash in the VSCode Terminal tab:
 ![Bash](images/bash.png "Bash")
   - ℹ️If you don't see a TERMINAL tab in the bottom panel of your screen, hit ``ctrl+` ``
+  - ℹ️If you don't see a "Bash" option in the dropdown, click the plus icon to the right of the dropdown
 - Cool, now you are fully set up to begin developing on the project!

 # Building (Compiling And Running Executables)